Southampton-RSG/2016-11-01-southampton/novice/git/05-collab.md

 but `origin` is **conventional**, and will come in useful later.

 Make sure to use the URL for your repository rather than mine!
-The only difference should be your username instead of `js-robinson`.
+The only difference should be your username instead of `DevasenaInupakutika`.

 We can check that the command has worked by running `git remote -v`: